Proving Lost Wages And Earning Capacity

 Other types of work make this process more difficult.
 For example, if you work as a real estate agent or own your own business, the inability to work for a couple of months can mean missing out on crucial sales.
 You may be unable to pursue leads for new clients or be unable to market your business during important seasonal fluctuations.

 In short, proving your lost wages or earning capacity will be different in every case.
 What remains the same is your need to work with economic experts and financial analysts who can determine what you could have expected to earn while you were unable to work, and what ripple effect your time off of work had on your future earning capacity.

-Whether you are struggling with a temporary disability, partial disability or full, permanent disability, we can help.
+Whether you are struggling with a temporary disability, partial disability or permanent disability, we can help.
 Contact our office to work with a team of trial lawyers that has a history of results in complex cases.